Confession (Playhouse 90)

 "Confession" is an American television play broadcast on November 29, 1956, as part of the CBS television series, Playhouse 90.
 It was the ninth episode of the first season of Playhouse 90.

 Plot

 A reporter, Ben Birch, is assigned to write about the life a recently deceased civic leader.
 He ends up uncovering a major public fraud perpetrated by the deceased man and wins the hand of the man's daughter, Amy Mathewson.

 Cast

-The cast of Confession included the following: